The Pinkprint: Covert art

-In contrast to the vibrantly-colored wardrobe and hairpieces she had become associated with earlier in her career, Minaj embraced a more understated image during the first promotional runs for The Pinkprint.
-She opined that "You can either continue doing costumes or you can just say, 'Hey guess what?
-This will shock them even more.
-Doing nothing will shock them even more'".
-On August 24, 2014, Minaj performed “Anaconda” at the MTV Video Music Awards.
-She also performed at that year's iHeartRadio Music Festival on September 19.
-On November 9, 2014, Minaj performed a medley of "Super Bass", "Anaconda", and "Bed of Lies" at the MTV Europe Music Awards, and also hosted the show.
+Live performances

 On November 23, 2014, Minaj performed "Bed of Lies" at the American Music Awards.
 On December 6, 2014, Minaj appeared as a musical guest on an episode of NBC's Saturday Night Live alongside host James Franco.
 She performed three songs from the album: "Bed of Lies", "Only" and "All Things Go".
 She also participated in a few skits.
 During album release week, Minaj visited a few talk shows in promotion for the album.
 On December 15, Minaj appeared on The Ellen DeGeneres Show for an interview and also performed "Bed of Lies".
 On December 16, Minaj appeared on The Today Show for an interview and another performance.
 That same night, she appeared on The Tonight Show Starring Jimmy Fallon for an interview.
 On December 18, Minaj appeared on 106 & Park as the show's final guest artist to discuss the album and the show's legacy.
 On December 19, Minaj appeared on The Real for an interview.
 On January 18, 2015, MTV aired My Time Again, a documentary filmed during the final stages of the making of The Pinkprint, which featured behind the scenes clips of Minaj in the studio and in rehearsals, and interviews with Minaj and footage of her with her family.
 In May 2015, she performed "The Night Is Still Young" and "Hey Mama" at the Billboard Music Awards.
 Minaj also opened the 2015 MTV Video Music Awards with a performance of "Trini Dem Girls", then "The Night Is Still Young" and "Bad Blood" with Taylor Swift.

+The Pink Print Tour

-Minaj supported the album with a 17-date European tour which commenced on March 16, 2015 in Stockholm, Sweden and stopped off in Ireland, the United Kingdom, Norway, Germany, France, Belgium and the Netherlands before ending on April 12, 2015 in Glasgow, Scotland.
+Minaj supported the album with a 17-date European tour which commenced on March 16, 2015, in Stockholm, Sweden and stopped off in Ireland, the United Kingdom, Norway, Germany, France, Belgium and the Netherlands before ending on April 12, 2015, in Glasgow, Scotland.
 Trey Songz was the opening act.

+On October 13, 2024, Minaj announced that The Pinkprint would be available to purchase on vinyl on November 22 for the album's tenth anniversary.